creohn/sonntagswelt/README.md

 In particular, you will need to:

 - set a start position for the players (e.g. an hallway, a garden &c)
-- configure the "floor layer" (so that WorkAdventure can correctly display characters above the floor, but under the ceiling)
+- configure the „floor layer” (so that WorkAdventure can correctly display characters above the floor, but under the ceiling)
 - eventually, you can place exits that link to other maps

 All this is described in the [WorkAdventure documentation](https://github.com/thecodingmachine/workadventure/#designing-a-map).